 Linking For Digital Planners Only

-The final creative step for creating a digital planner is adding the links.
 This can be a time-consuming task.
 And to be honest, if you have memory issues, ADHD, or dyslexia like I do it can feel like a never-ending task filled with errors.
-I did find a tool called PDF LinkR (👈learn more at that link) that helps to automate adding the hyperlinks – it works great as long as you are selling the final copy of the planner, not the template itself.

 So I created some shortcuts and added those shortcuts to the class.
 In reality, the process is easy.
 You choose what you want to link, click command K and choose Type: Page, and then choose the page number to link.